How To Promote Your Graphic Design Business on Facebook

 Bounze understands the rules of corporate branding – so we know exactly how to break them!
 Our disruptive design can bounze you above the pack, where customers can see you!

-Now we can see that these are two different companies which will have different approaches and appeal to a diverse audience.
+Now we can see that these are two different companies that will have different approaches and appeal to a diverse audience.

 The truth is that this could be the same company operating under two different business names.

-By focusing on their ideal client, the firm can work backwards to create a brand that will appeal to them.
+By focusing on their ideal client, the graphic design business can work backwards to create a brand that will appeal to them.

 Even though the company could do both things, setting yourself up as a disruptive brand that corporations can trust isn’t a sales pitch that is going to work in a Facebook post.

 Knowing your ideal client is even more critical on Facebook – because you can spend money to boost posts and advertise.